-Charlie started by defending Berkshire’s participation in the Burger King purchase of Tim Hortons “the bigger company should get the headquarters,” and that since Tim Hortons has more revenue “anyone who thinks the deal is motivated purely by tax considerations is “stark raving mad.”
+Charlie Munger started by defending Berkshire’s participation in the Burger King purchase of Tim Hortons “the bigger company should get the headquarters,” and that since Tim Hortons has more revenue, “anyone who thinks the deal is motivated purely by tax considerations is “stark raving mad.”
+So he said at the daily journal annual meeting.

 Asked what lead him to buy of Wells Fargo & Co. for Daily Journal in 2009,